-The mixer in your Clarett USB interface retains the last Focusrite Control settings at all times.
-However, you may wish to save your session settings - mixer layouts, fader, mute and pan settings, etc. - so you can get back to them at a later time, perhaps when working on a similar project or with a different compatible hardware device.
+The mixer in your Clarett interface retains the last Focusrite Control settings at all times.
+However, you may wish to save your session settings - mixer layouts, fader, mute and pan settings, etc. - so that you can get back to them at a later time, perhaps when working on a similar project or with a different compatible hardware device.

-Focusrite Control includes a Snapshot facility for this purpose - it effectively takes a "snapshot" of the entire mixer and lets you save it on your computer for later recall.
+Focusrite Control includes a Snapshot facility for this purpose, which does just that - it effectively takes a "snapshot" of the entire mixer and lets you save it on your computer for later recall.